 Never give up on something that you can’t go a day without thinking about. — Winston Churchill

 Our decisions matter.
 Not just for ourselves but also for those we care deeply about.
-Quitting is easy; it’s a quick fix for feelings of momentary discomfort — maybe we feel we’re in over our head in our coursework, or over-booked time-wise.
+Quitting is easy; it’s a quick fix for feelings of momentary discomfort — maybe we feel we’re in over our head in our coursework, or overbooked time-wise.
 But these are temporary problems for which there are here-and-now solutions.
-What we actually need, is a change in our perspective.
+What we actually need is a change in our perspective.
 This is where the rocking chair test begins!

 Life coaches often utilize the rocking chair test as a way of helping individuals gain almost instant perspective in their lives especially when it comes to making crucial life decisions.
 It’s a simple premise with profound meaning for each individual who takes the test.
-And it’s a test one can, and should, return to often in life.
+And it’s a test one can, and should, return to frequently in life.